 Big Data tools cover data storage and management, data cleaning, data mining, data analysis, data visualization, and data integration, and can overlap with data software.

 SNOWFLAKE AND BIG DATA

-The Snowflake Cloud Data Platform supports modern data and applications.
+The Snowflake Data Cloud supports modern data and data application workloads.
 Snowflake provides the platform that data scientists can rely on for analytical initiatives.

 Big Data tools are a separator in the technology arms race.
 Explore the many ways Snowflake can improve your company's bottom line.

 This hands-on workshop focuses on increasing your efficiency, scaling to your needs and analyzing your data thoroughly.
-Learn how to create a data warehouse and generate the business insights your company needs.
+Learn how to create a data warehouse and other workloads and generate the business insights your company needs.